SharePoint/sp-dev-docs/docs/solution-guidance/search-api-usage-sharepoint-add-in.md

 **When is it a good fit?**

 - This API is a great fit for Provider-hosted Add-ins, long running operations, or other server-side scenarios that run on the .Net platform.
-- Some examples of these scenarios are ASP.NET MVC web sites, ASP.NET Web API services, .Net console or Windows applications, and Azure Web Jobs.
+- Some examples of these scenarios are ASP.NET MVC websites, ASP.NET Web API services, .Net console or Windows applications, and Azure Web Jobs.

 **Getting Started**